-Master of Arts in Apologetics
+Master of Arts in Apologetics (Online)

-The mission of the Master of Arts in Apologetics (MAA) program is to develop students who are capable of serving their community and the Church successfully in a variety of vocations, including academic, parachurch, and ecclesiastical professions.
-The Master of Arts in Apologetics degree is intended to provide students with interdisciplinary training as academics, apologists, and followers of Christ so that they understand and engage with contemporary worldviews and culture in order to transform the world for Christ.
+The mission of the program is to develop students who are capable of serving their community and the Church in a variety of vocations, including academic, parachurch, and ecclesiastical professions.
+The MAA degree is intended to provide students with interdisciplinary training as academics, apologists, and followers of Christ so that they can understand and engage with contemporary worldviews and culture in order to transform the world for Christ.

-Cultural – This degree focuses on integrating imaginative and rational apologetics, studying a range of issues in philosophy, literature and the arts, and cultural issues in order to analyze and engage with culture for apologetics at both the intellectual and popular level (including creative work).
+Cultural – This track focuses on integrating imaginative and rational approaches by studying a range of issues in philosophy, literature and the arts, and cultural issues in order to analyze and engage with culture at both the intellectual and popular level (including creative work).
 In the Imaginative courses, students learn how to use imaginative as well as rational approaches, with particular attention to the work of C.S.
 Lewis.
 In the Christian Thought and Worldview courses, students gain a foundation in philosophy, culture, history and literature for effective cultural analysis and engagement.

-Houston Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, graduate and doctoral degrees.
+Houston Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters and doctoral degrees.